QueraTeam/django-qsessions/README.md

 8. `python manage.py download_geoip_db` (You can add it to a cron to update DB automatically)

 For clearing expired sessions from DB, run `python manage.py clearsessions`.
 It's recommended to add it to a daily cron job.

+## Why we don't use `django-user-sessions`?

+It has the same functionality, but it's based on `db` backend.
+We need a cache to be able to handle lots of sessions.

+We got ideas and some codes from `django-user-sessions`.